Chakaa/cookie-garden-helper-reloaded/README.md

 >
 >1.4.11: `New option to clear the saved plot (ctrl+click the button)`
 >
->1.4.11-edit: `Auto-plot option and alternative, more optimal seed layouts`
+>1.4.12: `More optimal seed layouts for Shriekbulb, Elderwort, GC`

 ## Issues